lucasdekam/nb2220-test/_build/html/_sources/chapter1.md

 $$\langle v \rangle = \int_{0}^\infty v p(v) \mathrm{d}v $$

-(note that the speed -- the magnitude of the velocity -- is always positive, $p(v)$ must be zero for $v<0$, so the lower limit of the integral can be set to zero).
+(note that the speed -- the magnitude of the velocity -- is always positive, so $p(v)$ must be zero for $v<0$, so the lower limit of the integral can be set to zero).
 ```